 Start with small steps toward improving your mobile job search experience by introducing a quick apply feature that only takes candidates a few clicks to apply!
 You will reap the benefits.

-A major recruitment trend for 2020 is a recruitment strategy called candidate relationship management (CRM).
-CRM is a method for managing and improving positive relationships with past, current and potential candidates.
-CRM technology is used to automate the communication process with the candidates, encourage their engagement and improve their experience.
+CRM is a method for managing and improving positive relationships with past, current, and potential candidates.
+CRM technology is used to automate the communication process with the candidates, encourage their engagement, and improve their experience.
 Because there is a war for talent, and it’s considered a candidate-driven market, CRM is becoming a trend that staffing professionals will find extremely effective when applied to their recruitment efforts.

 CRM strategies are used through recruitment marketing tools that are robust and have a candidate-centric approach.
 Treating candidates as valuable customers elevates every hiring aspect to new heights.